Search Courses by Discipline

 Organic Chemistry I

-This course is the first course in a two-semester sequence of a comprehensive study of the principles and theories of organic chemistry emphasizing properties, synthesis structures, and reactions of organic compounds.
+This course is the first course in a two-semester sequence of a comprehensive study of the principles and theories of organic chemistry emphasizing the properties, structure, synthesis and reactions of organic compounds.
 Lecture: 3 hours per week

 Complete CHEM-112 and CHEM-112L with a minimum grade of C-.